BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Introduction

-As illustrated in Fig.~\ref{fig:map-flops}, BEVDet achieves competitive performance (\emph{i.e.}, 29.4\% mAP and 38.4\% NDS) with an image size of 704$\times$256, which is merely $1/8$ of the competitors' (\emph{i.e.}, 29.5\% mAP and 37.2\% NDS with 1600$\times$900 image size in FCOS3D \cite{FCOS3D}).
-Scaling down the image size reduces the computing budget to merely 12\% and offers a dramatic acceleration of 4.3 times (\emph{i.e.}, BEVDet with 239.4 GFLOPs and 7.3 FPS \emph{v.s.} FCOS3D with 2,000 GFLOPs and 1.7 FPS).
-By applying a larger image size of 1408$\times$512, BEVDet scores 34.9\% mAP and 41.7\% NDS, which has suppressed all existing paradigms with a relatively smaller computing budget of 601.4 GFLOPs and a faster inference speed of 2.3 FPS.
-Benefiting from explicitly encoding feature in BEV, BEVDet is genius in perceiving the targets' translation, orientation, and velocity.
+In addition, we upgrade the classical Non-Maximum Suppression (NMS) strategy for improving its adaptability in the 3D object detection scenario.
+The inference process is further sped up by removing the sequentially executed operators.
+With these modifications, BEVDet offers an outstanding trade-off between accuracy and inference latency among existing paradigms.
+On nuScenes \cite{NS} \texttt{val} set, the high-speed version, BEVDet-Tiny, achieves superior accuracy (\emph{i.e.}, 31.2\% mAP and 39.2\% NDS) with an image size of 704$\times$256, which is merely $1/8$ of the competitors' (\emph{i.e.}, 29.5\% mAP and 37.2\% NDS with 1600$\times$900 image size in FCOS3D \cite{FCOS3D}).
+Scaling down the image size reduces the computational budget by 89\% and offers a dramatic acceleration of 9.2 times (\emph{i.e.}, BEVDet with 215.3 GFLOPs and 15.6 FPS \emph{v.s.} FCOS3D with 2,008.2 GFLOPs and 1.7 FPS).
+By constructing another high-precision configuration dubbed BEVDet-Base, we report a new record of 39.3\% mAP and 47.2\% NDS.
+Moreover, compared to the existing paradigms, explicitly encoding features in BEV space makes BEVDet talented at perceiving the targets' translation, scale, orientation, and velocity.
+More characteristic of BEVDet can be found in ablation study.